jgabrielg99/8-Week-SQL-Challenge/Case Study #2: Pizza Runner.md

 #### Steps:
 * Create a temporary table copy of the `customer_order` table
-* Remove null values and replace with a blank space ' '.
+* Remove null values and replace with an empty string ''.
 ```sql
 CREATE TEMP TABLE customer_orders_temp AS
 SELECT